shonsirsha/chimp_backend/README.md

    	"company_website": "https://somewebsite.de",
    	"picture": "pathToPicture/img.jpg",
    	"company_phone": "+490000",
-   	"created_at": "1603636742", // This is epoch.
+   	"created_at": "16000000000", // *This is EPOCH.
+   	"updated_at": "16000000000", // *This is EPOCH.
+   	"contact_uids": ["contactUid0", "contactUid1"]

+   	//* What to do with EPOCH?
-   	// Convert it to integer first,
+   	// Convert EPOCH to integer first,
    	// and then you can then convert it again
    	// to any date format you like.
-   	"updated_at": "1603636742", // This is epoch.
-   	// Convert it to integer first,
-   	// and then you can then convert it again
-   	// to any date format you like.
-   	"contact_uids": ["contactUid0", "contactUid1"]
    }
    ```